bioinfo-pf-curie/mpiBWA/README.txt

 1) Primary hits are reproduced between the serial version and the parallel but you can see differences in mapping position for alternate contigs.
 This problem stems from the randomization of multi-hits reads.
 When running with the same number of MPI jobs alternative positions are reproduced but when the number of jobs varies the positions can switch for secondary alignments.

 2) The reference genome is an image in binary format of the .fa reference file and its extension is .map (from the hgXX.fa we create a hgXX.fa.map).
 On some architecture the mmaping of the references .map can be slow.
-Ordinary mmaping of the should 1 or 2 minutes.
+Ordinary the mmaping of the genome last 1 or 2 minutes.
 To solve this issue before the mapping copy with cp or rsync the reference file .map in the /tmp of each computers nodes before aligning.
 For instance with the command "mprun -n $NUM_CPU cp $BWA_REF /tmp".

 How to integrate further version
 --------------------------------